Our member centres

 Who can go to a Rape Crisis centre?

-Rape Crisis centres provide support and services for women affected by all forms of sexual violence, not just rape.
+Rape Crisis centres provide support and services for women affected by all forms of sexual violence and abuse, not just rape.

 This includes support and services for women who:

-- Are an adult victims or survivors of childhood sexual abuse.
+• Are adult victims or survivors of childhood sexual abuse.

-This list isn’t complete – if your experience of sexual violence doesn’t fit here, we are still here for you.
+This list isn’t complete – if your experience of sexual violence or abuse doesn’t fit here, we are still here for you.

-Many centres also support young women and girls, and men and boys.
+Many centres also support young women and girls, as well as men and boys.

 What services are offered?